bliporbreach/bliporbreach.github.io/_drafts/2021-9-14-How-to-Use-MITRE-ATT&CK.md

 Enter MITRE ATT&CK!

 ## MITRE WHAT? ##
 There are plenty of articles about MITRE ATT&CK, and their websites does a really good job of describing what it is.
-A grossly oversimplified way that I describe it to my clients is "MITRE ATT&CK is like the perodic table of all the bad things that bad people can do to your data and systems". *Side note - good people are also capatable of doing very bad things but let's not go there right now.*
+A grossly oversimplified way that I describe it to my clients is "MITRE ATT&CK is like the perodic table of all the bad things that bad people can do to your data and systems". *Side note - good people are also capatable of doing very bad things but let's not open that can of worms right now.*

+So let's say you work at a